gosh-sh/docs/docs/working-with-gosh/gosh-web/proposals-and-voting-in-smv.md

 -->

 ## __Voting procedure__
-To vote for the proposal, some of your tokens must be be allocated to SMV (once the proposal is completed), you can get them back.
+To vote for the proposal, some of your tokens must be allocated to SMV (once the proposal is completed), you can get them back.

 !!! info
     You can vote for a proposal only once.